 About Zena Mello

 Zena R. Mello is an Associate Professor of Psychology.
-She completed a Postdoctoral Fellowship in Cognition and Development at the University of California, Berkeley; a Ph.D. and a M.S. in Human Development and Family Studies from the Pennsylvania State University, and a B.A. in Psychology from the University of California, Santa Cruz.
+She completed a Postdoctoral Fellowship in Cognition and Development at the University of California, Berkeley; a Ph.D. and an M.S. in Human Development and Family Studies from the Pennsylvania State University, and a B.A. in Psychology from the University of California, Santa Cruz.
 Dr. Mello has received funding from the National Science Foundation, the Institute for Education Sciences, and the American Educational Research Association.
 She has been honored with the Outstanding Dissertation Award from the Human Development Division of the American Educational Research Association, and she has served on the Executive Councils of the International Society for the Study of Behavioral Development and the Society for Research on Adolescence.

 Dr. Mello's research examines psychological factors that facilitate the health and well-being of racial or ethnic minority and low-income adolescents.
 She uses interdisciplinary perspectives and mixed-methods approaches to investigate two areas.
 First, she contributes toward the theory and measurement of time perspective.
 This construct is defined as thoughts and attitudes towards the past, the present, and the future.
 She has generated an instrument that has been translated into numerous languages.
 Her work shows how time perspective predicts several developmental outcomes.
 Second, she examines topics specific to minority group membership including anticipated discrimination in educational and occupational attainment and stereotype threat.
-Ultimately, she will inform prevention and intervention programs to promote healthy development in diverse adolescents.
+Ultimately, she will inform prevention and intervention programs to promote healthy development among diverse adolescents.

 Twitter: @ZenaRMello #MelloTimeLab